rustic-games/learn-gfx-hal/book/src/04_triangle_intro.md

 # Drawing A Triangle

-To draw a triangle, we will use the same sort of setup before, with the frame based drawing and the "ring buffer" vectors of all our tools.
+To draw a triangle, we will use the same sort of setup as before, with the frame based drawing and the "ring buffer" vectors of all our tools.
 Literally just copy and paste all of `draw_clear_frame` to a new spot and name it `draw_triangle_frame`, the bulk of it is that similar.
 The argument is a single